 Building stronger immunization supply and logistics systems to reach every child.
 We advance supply systems and equipment, policies, and programs to help to store, monitor, and transport vaccines at appropriate temperatures across the supply chain.

 •Vaccine vial monitor (VVM)—a small sticker on a vaccine vial that changes color when exposed to heat over time, helping health workers know in a glance if a temperature-sensitive vaccine can be used.
-Temptime has produced more than 7 billion VVMs that are the standard for all UNICEF procured vaccines.
+Temptime has produced nearly 8.5 billion VVMs that are the standard for all UNICEF procured vaccines.

 •Freeze-Safe vaccine carrier—the first vaccine carrier approved by the World Health Organization to prevent vaccine freezing during transport; the carrier's innovation protects vaccine potency and reduces health worker burden.